danielcranston/ros2_documentation/source/Installation/RMW-Implementations/DDS-Implementations/Working-with-RTI-Connext-DDS.rst

 ----------------------------------------

 Building from source code can ensure the RMW is matched to your system and installed correctly.
-The following instructions assume a Linux x86_64 build host and target; the `RTI ROS Community <https://community.rti.com/ros>`__ pages have instructions for building for other platforms and targets, including Arm, Windows, and macOS.
+The following instructions assume a Linux build host and target; the `RTI ROS Community <https://community.rti.com/ros>`__ pages have instructions for building for other platforms and targets, including Windows and macOS.

 Clone the repository for ``rmw_connextdds`` into your ROS 2 workspace and select the branch that matches the ROS 2 distribution in use: